 How does Laparoscopic surgery work?

 In order to gain entry into the abdomen small incisions are made through the skin.
 The incisions range from 3mm to 12mm (0.11 to 0.5 inches) depending on what instruments are required to safely perform the procedure.
-On occasion one incision may have to be elongated to retrieve a specimen (i.e. gallbladder, colon, spleen).
+On occasion one incision may have to be elongated to retrieve a specimen (i.e. fatty tissue, hernia sac).

-Through the skin incisions a plastic/ metal tube or sleeve (referred to as a port or trocar) is introduced into the abdomen through the subcutaneous fat and muscle layers of the abdominal wall.
+Through the skin incisions a plastic/ metal tubes (referred to as ports or trocars) are introduced into the abdomen through the subcutaneous fat and muscle layers of the abdominal wall.
 Once entry has been achieved, the camera (laparoscope), instruments, blood vessel sealing devices, surgical staplers and a myriad of other tools can be exchanged with ease.

 Once access and exposure has been achieved the surgical procedure can begin and often follows the exact same steps and principles as the open procedure.

 What is commonly referred to as the laparoscope is a combination of three devices, the lens, camera and a fiber optic cable system.
 The telescopic rod lens system is housed in a long telescope that is then connected to a camera.
 The camera is connected to an image processor that will then project the image onto a monitor.
 A digital laparoscope houses the image processor at the end of the telescope and precludes the need for a rod lens system.
 All systems require a fiber optic cable system hooked up to a “cold” light source (Xenon or Halogen) to illuminate inside the abdominal cavity.